-3 things to know about this year’s flu vaccine
+5 things to know about the flu vaccine

-Each year, a new flu vaccine comes out.
+Each year, the Centers for Disease Control and Prevention (CDC) and the World Health Organization closely monitor the flu patterns in the general population to develop the most effective flu vaccine possible.
 And, each year, I take time to remind my patients just how important it is to get vaccinated.
-Did you know the flu vaccine kept 5 million people from getting the flu during the 2015-2016 season?
+Did you know the flu vaccine kept 5.3 million people from getting the flu during the 2016-2017 season?

 This year, we’re making sure people in Minnesota and Wisconsin know that flu shots are important for pregnant women.
 And, we’re working to remind people how flu shots work.

 Here are my answers to 5 questions I know people will be asking this 2018-2019 flu season: